erfan2255/TS2E/README.md

 This guide helps you to understand which Expansion Packs & Stuff Packs are working on each Engines
 * EP1 is not working due to lack of University No-CD patch so Engines limited from Base, EP2 to EP8
-* Highly recommended to backup your sims save before changing engine to avoid game corruption
+* highly recommended to backup your sims save before changing engine to avoid game corruption
-* If worlds not loaded correctly remove old save and try again
+* if worlds not loaded correctly remove old save and try again
 <div align="center">
   <a href="https://github.com/erfan2255/TS2E/blob/main/images/engineguide.png">
     <img src="images/engineguide.png" alt="enguide">